suessflorian/gqlfetch/README.md

 ## Roadmap

 Hoping to incorporate this into a graphql utility package like [gqlparser](https://github.com/vektah/gqlparser), enable introspection based type-safe graphql client generation in [genqlient](https://github.com/Khan/genqlient) and simplify the `Service` type federated services need to expose to a [bramble](https://movio.github.io/bramble/#/federation) gateway (improving the schema gathering logic).

+## Notice

+Project not fully mature yet, if you find any issues, please submit an issue.